 This course allows students to create various productions beyond the second semester.
 Students will meet at arranged critiques with the instructor throughout the semester.
 Activities and projects include solo or work with students from other disciplines for public concerts.
 This course can be repeated twice.
-(Prerequisites: Any of the following: MUSC: 1002, MUSC 1005, MUSC 1601, MUSC 1621 or consent of instructor).
+(Prerequisites: Any of the following: MUSC 1002, MUSC 1005, MUSC 1601.)